izaznov/AdamZ/Whitepaper/README.md

 2. **Deep Neural Network**
    - **Architecture**: A deeper architecture with multiple layers, including a multi-head attention mechanism for feature extraction.
    - **Use Case**: Applied to the MNIST dataset to evaluate the optimizer's capability in handling complex data and deeper architectures.

+3. ### Convolutional Neural Network (CNN)
+- **Architecture:** Convolutional layers, max-pooling, fully connected layers, and dropout regularization.
+- **Use Case:** Used for the CIFAR-10 dataset to compare optimizers on challenging image classification tasks.

 ### Scripts

 1. **AdamZ optimizer implementation**